Giuseppe0075/Schempus/README.md

 # Description
 Schempus is an application that uses adaptive genetic algorithms to create correct and optimized university's timetable.
+FIA_documentation.pdf documents the entire approach to the problem, explaining everything related to it.

 # Main Functionalities
 - Schedule of different courses in different classrooms and laboratories of an university.